rosadurante/casterly-app/README.md

  * Node 0.10
  * Node Package Manager 1.4

-To get started on this project you just need to follow few steps:
+To get started on this project you just need to follow few steps.

-### virtualenvwrapper

 If you don't have `virtualenvwrapper` installed those are the steps: